Any-Winter-4079/GPTMemoryBank/README.md

 ![Group 290](https://github.com/Any-Winter-4079/GPTMemoryBank/assets/50542132/59f9db07-886f-4397-b10e-35e44d5553b8)

-GPTMemoryBank is a project that aims to augment GPT models with a local memory bank stored in a vector database, allowing for persistent context and improved memory management.
-Inspired by [MemGPT](https://github.com/cpacker/MemGPT) but interacting with the Web Interface of GPT (Plus) (via GPT Actions) instead of the API, as the API can get costly quickly.
+GPTMemoryBank is a (free and personal) project that aims to augment GPT models with a local memory bank stored in a vector database, allowing for persistent context and improved memory management.
+Inspired by [MemGPT](https://github.com/cpacker/MemGPT) (paper [here](https://arxiv.org/pdf/2310.08560.pdf))  but interacting with the Web Interface of GPT (Plus) (via GPT Actions) instead of the API, as the API can get costly quickly.

 ## Quick Start